 (2) The notice has effect as if it were an application under regulation 8.

-(3) This regulation does not prevent the EDPH from requesting further information in relation to the application.
+(3) This regulation does not prevent the Chief Health Officer from requesting further information in relation to the application.

+[Regulation 40 amended: Gazette 10 Jan 2017 p.
+259-60.]

 41. Approvals under regulation 4 of the old regulations

 (1) This regulation applies to an approval under regulation 4 of the old regulations in relation to a swimming pool if —